 West and her band “The Bandits” have toured extensively throughout North America and abroad.
 She has performed at prestigious venues and festivals across the globe, including the Woody Guthrie Festival, Shrewsbury Festival, Bergenfest, High Sierra Music Festival, Vancouver Folk Festival, Grassroots Festival and the Kerrville Folk Festival, where she was a New Folk Competition finalist, one of many accolades she’s received over the years.
 Corinne has also brought her music into prisons, women’s shelters, hospitals for terminally ill children, and those in rehab centers.

 While West has firmly established herself in the acoustic scene, she has also made her mark in the alternative folk-rock arena.
 In her innovative project, “Fire is a Phoenix,” she unleashes her inner rock goddess, floating ethereal vocals over ominous rhythms to create a compelling mélange of tension and mystery.
-Her song “Change My Ways,” was on the Starbucks National playlist in October 2015 and was also featured for a month on the primetime season two trailer for the HBO series “The Leftovers.”
+Her song “Change My Ways,” was on the Starbucks National playlist in October 2015 and was also featured for a month on the primetime season two trailer for the HBO series “The Leftovers,” and in 2022 the song was featured on the Discovery Channel show “Hoffman Family Gold” promotion.

 West’s creative reach extends to both the visual and healing arts.
 A 77-piece collection of her original works in monoprint, Chine-collé and mixed media was recently featured at the Plumas County Arts Commission in Quincy, CA.

-Corinne is also a certified alchemical hypnotherapist and specializes in helping people remove internal blocks that obscure their path, or creative process.
-Her approach, both in individual sessions and workshops, include Creative Trance and exercises applicable for poets, songwriters, visual artists and writers, and those working outside of the creative fields.
-Through the therapeutic process of light hypnosis, Corinne’s work empowers people to move through internal obstacles, by tapping into the innate abundance of riches and wisdom within of each individual.
+Corinne is also a certified alchemical hypnotherapist and specializes in helping people remove blocks that obscure their path, or creative process.
+Her approach, both in individual sessions and workshops, includes Creative Trance and exercises applicable for poets, songwriters, visual artists and writers, and those working outside of the creative fields.
+Through the therapeutic process of light hypnosis, Corinne’s work empowers people to move through internal obstacles, by tapping into the innate wisdom within of each individual.